bernardoskoehler-ship-it/java-oop-battle-system/README.md

-# java-oop-battle-system
-Simple RPG battle system in Java using OOP concepts like abstraction, inheritance and polymorphism.

 # Java OOP Battle System

 This project is a simple RPG-style battle system built in Java to practice Object-Oriented Programming (OOP).